Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image Courtesy: @miyu__0829

-Making its way back from women’s 80s fashion and influenced by the retro-futurist aesthetic, metallic and silver (materials and colors) is a fast-rising Japanese fashion look.
+Influenced by the retro-futurist aesthetic, metallic and silver (materials and colors) are fast-rising Japanese fashion trends.

 Gucci metallic effect bodysuit